asanderson15/asanderson15.github.io/_posts/2013-06-03-bootstrapping-angular-rails-part-1.md

 Download the the latest stable version of AngularJS (at the time of writing 1.0.6) from the [AngularJS site](http://angularjs.org/), selecting the stable branch and the zip build (which includes both uncompressed and minified assets).
 Unzip the files and add all of the JS files to your `vendor/assets/javascripts` directory.

+At the same time, download the latest stable version of Underscore.js from the [Underscore.js site](http://underscorejs.org/) and add the files to the `vendor/assets/javascripts` directory as well.
+We will use this utility later.

 <br>

 ### Add AngularJS as a dependency in application.js